-In general, CDs tend to produce a higher yield versus a traditional savings account, but you may face a penalty if you have to withdraw the cash early.
+In general, the best CD accounts tend to produce a higher yield versus a traditional savings account, but you may face a penalty if you have to withdraw the cash early.
 There are banks that offer no-penalty options, however, so it’s something to consider if you don’t think you’ll need to raid your emergency fund any time soon.

 4. Treasury Bills and Savings Bonds

 Treasury bills and I-bonds are worth looking into if you’re interested in diversifying your emergency fund savings a little.
 When you invest in T-Bills, you’re essentially buying them at a discount, and once they mature you can cash in on their full face value.
 Treasury bills offer maturity terms ranging from four to 52 weeks, and the minimum amount you can start investing with is just $100.

 Savings bonds are traditionally thought of as a long-term investment, but I-bonds offer a little more flexibility.
 The shortest period of time you can own them for is one year and you only need $25 to get started.
 Currently, the interest rate I-bonds are earning around 2.22 percent for bonds issued between November 1, 2019 and April 30, 2020, according to the Bureau of the Fiscal Service.